Cooper T39: Development

 Shortly after the end of the Second World War, the British racing car designer Charles Cooper and his son John began building racing cars.
 The Cooper Car Company initially developed small single-seater cars with the Junior and 3 racing formulas.
 Small sports cars were added later.

 One of these developments was the T39 "Bobtail" from 1955.
-The vehicle concept had a lot in common with the monopolists, such as a lattice frame, 15-inch wheels, drum brakes, and wheels that were individually suspended on wishbones and transverse leaf springs.
+The vehicle concept had a lot in common with the monopostos, such as a lattice frame, 15-inch wheels, drum brakes, and wheels that were individually suspended on wishbones and transverse leaf springs.
 However, the engine was not arranged in front, but behind the driver in front of the rear axle.
 The first engine came from Coventry Climax, a 1.1-liter, the 4-cylinder in-line engine that was also used in the Lotus Eleven.
 Over the years, Cooper also used other engines in different chassis, for example, an engine from Volvo, boxer engines from Porsche, the 1.5-liter Coventry Climax FWB, and a 2-liter Bristol.

 The Cooper T39 had a streamlined body made of aluminum.
 Cooper tried to keep the weight of the car as low as possible through extreme lightweight construction.
 Some cars were later rebuilt.
 The American racing driver Pete Lovely converted his T39 into a monoposto-like car with covered wheels.